About Space and Earth Sciences

 Astrophysics

 The fields of astronomy and astrophysics are the bedrock of how NASA gains knowledge of the universe beyond our solar system.
-Ames assists in the agency’s astrophysics efforts in the areas of exoplanet characterization, lab astrophysics and astrochemistry, and radiative transfer research, among others.
-Astrophysics intersects with Ames’ other areas of expertise, leveraging supercomputing for complex simulations, astrophysics and astrochemistry facilities that contribute towards planetary science, and the development of space technologies like coronagraphs that enable future scientific research.
+Ames helps lead the administration’s astrophysics efforts in the areas of exoplanet characterization, lab astrophysics and astrochemistry, and radiative transfer research, among others.
+Astrophysics intersects with Ames’ other areas of expertise: leveraging supercomputing for complex simulations, providing laboratory facilities that contribute towards planetary science, and the development of cutting-edge space technologies like coronagraphs that enable future missions and scientific research.

 Planetary Science

-The study of other planetary bodies is an interdisciplinary field that consists of geology, astronomy, astrobiology, astrochemistry, and more.
-Planetary science at Ames studies our closest neighbors and the furthest bodies of our solar system, specializing in planet modelling and researching the origins and evolution of planetary systems.
-Ames’ expertise is preparing us to search for life on Mars, unravelling the mysteries of distant worlds like Pluto, and investigating the origins of our solar system, and more.
+The study of other planetary bodies is an interdisciplinary field that encompasses geophysics, astronomy, astrochemistry, and exploration.
+Planetary science at Ames studies the closest and farthest bodies of our solar system, specializing in planet modelling and exploring the origins and evolution of planetary systems.
+Ames’ expertise is preparing us to search for life on Mars, unravel the mysteries of distant worlds like Pluto, and to investigate the deep origins of our solar system.

 Earth Science